-Develop and implement an IAQ management plan after installation of all finishes and completion of building cleaning but before occupancy:
+Develop and implement an IAQ management plan for the construction and preoccupancy phases of the building as follows:

 - During construction, meet or exceed the recommended control measures of the Sheet Metal and Air Conditioning National Contractors Association (SMACNA) IAQ Guidelines For Occupied Buildings Under Construction, 2nd Edition 2007, ANSI/SMACNA 008-2008 (Chapter 3). - Protect stored on-site and installed absorptive materials from moisture damage. - If permanently installed air handlers are used during construction, filtration media must be used at each return air grille that meets one of the following criteria below.
-Replace all filtration media immediately prior to occupancy. - Filtration media with a Minimum Efficiency Reporting Value (MERV) of 8 as determined by ASHRAE Standard 52.2-1999 (with errata but without addenda). - Filtration media is Class F5 or higher, as defined by CEN Standard EN 779-2002, Particulate air filters for general ventilation, Determination of the filtration performance. - Filtration media with a minimum dust spot efficiency of 30% or higher and greater than 90% arrestance on a particle size of 3-10 μg .
+Replace all filtration media immediately prior to occupancy. - Filtration media with a Minimum Efficiency Reporting Value (MERV) of 8 as determined by ASHRAE Standard 52.2-1999 (with errata but without addenda). - Filtration media is Class F5 or higher, as defined by CEN Standard EN 779-2002, Particulate air filters for general ventilation, Determination of the filtration performance. - Filtration media with a minimum dust spot efficiency of 30% or higher and greater than 90% arrestance on a particle size of $3-10 \ \mu$ g.

-Adopt an IAQ management plan to protect the heating, ventilation, and air conditioning (HVAC) system during construction, control pollutant sources, and interrupt contamination pathways.
-Sequence the installation of materials to avoid contamination of absorptive materials such as insulation, carpeting, ceiling tile and gypsum wallboard.
-Coordinate with IEQ Credit 5: Indoor Chemical & Pollutant Source Control to determine the appropriate specifications and schedules for filtration media.
+Adopt an IAQ management plan to protect the heating, ventilating and air conditioning (HVAC) system during construction, control pollutant sources and interrupt contamination pathways.
+Sequence the installation of materials to avoid contamination of absorptive materials, such as insulation, carpeting, ceiling tile and gypsum wallboard.
+Coordinate with IEQ Credit 3.2: Construction IAQ Management Plan-Before Occupancy and IEQ Credit 5: Indoor Chemical & Pollutant Source Control to determine the appropriate specifications and schedules for filtration media.